higgins-dotcom/lua-scripts/Test/README.md

 ### Getting Started

-Download the SafeCracker.lua file and place into the Lua_scripts folder Start the script and complete GUI setup
+<small>Download the SafeCracker.lua file and place into the Lua_scripts folder
+Start the script and complete GUI setup</small>

 ### Prerequisites